-If you’re an email marketer using Gmail or G Suite (formerly known as Google Apps) as your email sending platform, you probably want to understand just how many emails you can send through your Gmail account.
+If you’re an email marketer using Gmail or Google Workspace (formerly known as G Suite) as your email sending platform, you probably want to understand just how many emails you can send through your Gmail account.

 What are the basic Gmail sending limits?